-Energy usage information (gas and electricity) has been obtained from energy suppliers.
-The emissions have been calculated by using the UK Government GHG Conversion Factors for Company Reporting for the year 2021
+Energy usage information (gas and electricity) for office sites and warehouse has been obtained from energy suppliers.
+Telco equipment electricity usage is based on meter readings for new builds but for retro sites the usage is based on estimation.
+The emissions have been calculated by using the UK Government GHG Conversion Factors for Company Reporting for the year 2022.